PattonYu/CUFAR/README.md

 # CUFAR

-The codes include the implementation of CUFAR (continual Urban Flow inference with Adaptive knowledge Replay) and other FUFI methods (UrbanFM, DeepLGR, FODE, UrbanODE, UrbanPy).
+This repository provides a reference implementation of paper: Overcoming Forgetting in Fine-Grained Urban Flow Inference via Adaptive Knowledge Replay.
+The codes include the implementation of CUFAR and other FUFI methods (UrbanFM, DeepLGR, FODE, UrbanODE, UrbanPy).

 ## Requirements
 We implement CUFAR and other FUFI methods with following dependencies: